astroprofsmith/intromodern.github.io/_sources/c9examples.md

 of her first year lab.
 She collimated a beam of photons from a Cs-l37 radioactive source and aimed the beam at an aluminum target.
 She then used a NaI detector to measure the energy of the photons that were scattered at various angles with respect to the initial beam line.
-She plot shows the reciprocal of the measured energy plotted as a function of $(1-\cos{\theta})$ where $\theta$ is the scattering angle of the photons.
+Her plot shows the reciprocal of the measured energy plotted as a function of $(1-\cos{\theta})$ where $\theta$ is the scattering angle of the photons.